epfl-ada/ada-2021-project-k-dim/README.md

 - Think of an implementation of the graph
 - Think of a more suitable project goal (using the graph) than prediction (which can be done using NLP)
 - See how to connect wikidata search result to the dataset

+for next time:

+DEALING WITH DATA:
+- convert "remaining years" to "filtered_year.csv" and convert into pickle, faster to open

+WHAT IS IN THE DATA: (we will speak only about filtered data, not full)
+Quotations:
+- formats => provide a (df.dtypes) resume
+- distribution => provide histogram(x = nbr of quotations, y = nbr of speakers)
+- missing values => only some speaker are "None", they are handled by filtering rows with single QID

+ExtraFeatures:
+- formats => provide a (df.dtypes)
+- distribution => give information about occupancy
+-